knative/docs/docs/install/installation-files.md

 ## Knative Eventing installation files

-The table below describes the installation files available in the Knative Eventing release:
+The table below describes the installation files in the Knative Eventing release:

 | File name | Description | Dependencies|
 | --- | --- | --- |